Shtever/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 Bootstrap Portfolio

-This is an assignment in which we are tasked with implementing various Bootstrap elements into our portfolios.
+This is an assignment in which we are tasked with implementing various Bootstrap elements into our portfolios, as well as creating a responsive layout using grids (rows & columns).
+This was done with no media queries in the stylesheets.